 First of all we use cellophane to wrap the portrait to keep it free from dust.
 If you are taking your portrait to your local framer, it would be wise to keep the painting or drawing wrapped in the cellophane to protect it until its been framed.

 The package is them measured and sheets of hardboard are cut to size.
 Again we use the 'happy wrap' to keep everything together as you can see from the photo below.
 We purchase 8' x 4' sheets of hardboard from our local builders merchant, 10 sheets at a time.
 They are then cut in half for us so we can easily store them in our studio.
 All of our portraits are different shapes and sizes so we cut each sheet individually to size.
 We have found it is perfect protection for the paintings and drawings on their long journeys.

 The finished product is shown in the photo below.
-A red waterproof outer layer is the final layer to be added, along with the packing labels and the fragile tape.
+The portraits are placed in a double walled strong cardboard box along with the packing labels and the fragile tape.
 We send our portraitson an express tracked service.
-They don’t stay in the postal system too long, only a few days and the paintings arrive at their destinations to our happy clients!
+They don’t stay in the postal system too long, its only a few days and the paintings arrive at their destinations ... to our happy clients!

 We hope that you have enjoyed this page of information about our pet portrait process.
 If you have any questions you are more than welcome to contact us at any time.
 We look forward to seeing photos of your pet and working with you soon.